Parthipan868/Advanced-TIC-TAC-TOE/README.md

 Use the "Continue" button to reset the board and keep playing, or "Restart" to reset scores and the board.
 Click the "Rules" button (top-right) to view the game rules at any time.

-Installation
+Installation:

 Clone the repository:git clone https://github.com/your-username/advanced-tic-tac-toe.git

 Open index.html in a web browser to play the game.
 No additional setup or dependencies are required.

-File Structure
+File Structure:

 index.html: The main file containing the HTML structure, CSS styles, and JavaScript logic for the game.

-Technologies Used
+Technologies Used:

 HTML5: For the game structure.
 CSS3: For styling, animations, and responsive design (uses CSS Grid, Flexbox, and transitions).
 JavaScript: For game logic, event handling, and DOM manipulation.
 No external dependencies: Pure vanilla JavaScript and CSS.

-Accessibility Features
+Accessibility Features:

 ARIA attributes for modals (role, aria-modal, aria-labelledby, etc.).
 Keyboard support: Press Escape to close modals.